Happyr/developer.happyr.com/_posts/2019-09-12-http-client-and-caching.md

 // Assert: $responses is now an array with all the response bodies.
 {% endhighlight %}

 At first, this might seam to be a complex setup with a lot of things happening.
-But one will get used to it.
-The code above works as a good template for future customizations.
-In a real projects you would probably use different resonse types depending on what response you get.
+Im not yet sure how to simplify this and make the code more easy to read. .
+The code example works as a good template for future customizations.
+In a real world project you would probably use different cache lengths types depending on what response code you get.
 We would also need error handling and maybe response hydration.

-I hope this post gave some inspiration.
+I hope this post gave some inspiration what you could use with the Symfony HTTP client.